evanmanning/evanmanning.github.io/index.md

 # Evan Manning

 I'm a software engineer with 3+ years of industry experience.
-I've worked primarily with technologies in the Java ecosystem, but I've also enjoyed doing projects using languages like Python and JavaScript/HTML/CSS, and I'm eager to learn and grow.
+I've worked primarily with technologies in the Java ecosystem, but I've also enjoyed doing projects using languages like Python, JavaScript, and HTML/CSS, and I'm eager to learn and grow.

 I also have experience in JA>EN translation, and I have substantial living experience in Japan, including as an exchange student at a Japanese high school for an academic year.